abishek1802/lyric-generation/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 #Acknowledgments
-Streamlit
+-Streamlit
-Hugging Face
+-Hugging Face
-Genius API
+-Genius API